 “Ten red apples hanging on the tree.
 Yippee, fiddle-dee-fee!

 Horse came and ate one, chomp, chomp, chomp.

 Neigh, neigh, fiddle-dee-fee.

 Save some for me!’

-Children love the repetitiveness of the story, the hear the animal sounds and chanting the ending, "Save some for me", along with their teacher.
+Children love the repetitiveness of the story, helping with the animal sounds and chanting the ending, “Save some for me”.

 - Print the number ten beside it.

 - As you read the story have a different child remove an apple one at a time